 • Chemical peels are powerful at speeding up results and getting rid of the deeper pigment.

 • The type of peel used may vary according to your skin type and results may vary too.

 • No recovery time.

 • The skin may be slightly irritated after the peel, patients can return to their daily activities immediately

 Medium chemical peels:

-• The new layer of the skin appears few days after the treatment.
+• The new layer of the skin appears few days after the therapy.

-• After few weeks of treatment, the skin is fully recovered.
+• After few weeks of therapy, the skin is fully recovered.